 Chris Leyva (Blizzard), who grew up in Mexico City, also books bands at venues around town and co-manages the Black Cherry Group that he founded in 2006 with Reliable Records main man Jerry Segal.

 A video for “I Need You Now” released in summer 2012 features his five-piece band the Falling Doves, which he calls “A collection of old friends and professional touring musicians.
-The band was made to accompany me and my diverse songwriting catalog,” says Leyva of of the ensemble that includes drummer Cameron Foley and Italian transplant Stefano Belforte.
+The band was made to accompany me and my diverse songwriting catalog,” says Leyva of the ensemble.

 Leyva also performs and records solo material, and his band Leyva & the Dead 67’s specializes in a mixture of early garage rock and punk.